 Using a jigsaw blade or tile cutter, cut through the front countertop hole and saw along to the back hole following the layout.
 Repeat on each side.

-Then, take a wood scrap longer than the cut-out and screw it to the cut-out tiles to prevent it from causing any damage to the jigsaw.
-Cut the back and front cutting lines and remove the excess tiles.
-Next, check the measurement of the hole and trim the cut-out edges, if necessary.
+Next, grab a piece of wood longer than your cut-out and screw it on to protect the tiles from jigsaw damage.
+Cut along the back and front lines to remove the extra tiles.
+Check the hole’s measurement afterward and trim the edges if needed.

 Step 4: Kitchen Faucet Installation

-Place the kitchen sink upside down on the counter and then put the water supply lines and tailpiece through the gasket to seal the faucet to the sink’s body.
-After pushing it through the gasket, install it through the sink drain hole.
+Flip the kitchen sink upside down on the counter.
+Thread the water supply lines and tailpiece through the gasket to seal the faucet to the sink.
+Once that’s done, install it through the drain hole.

 When done, screw the mounting or slip nuts and washer to the underside of the sink.
 Test the faucet lines to check if they can move in an entire arc before tightening the nuts.